 Expect intermittent daily showers, occasionally pretty heavy

 The wet season in the rest of Bolivia and Peru (from December to April) does bring more precipitation to their portions of the rainforest, but since it already has a humid, rainy climate, the change is not particularly significant, other than a minor drop in tourism traffic and the potential to find some good hotel deals.
-The rest of the year sees comparatively less rain and more visitors.
+The remainder of the year, from June to November, is the dry season, with relatively less rain and a higher number of visitors.

 It might be better to describe these as the “low water” and “high water” seasons.
 During the low water season (June to November), there are fewer daily showers, but the rivers are lower and some are not navigable; instead, hiking trails allow explorers to gain access to deeper parts of the jungle on foot.
 The opposite is true during the high water season (December to May), when rivers can rise up to 23 feet (7m) in parts of the Amazon Basin, making all of the rivers and creeks accessible and navigable, though flooding some of the jungle trails.

 No matter when you go, insect repellant is a must as mosquitos thrive in this hot & humid environment.
-Even in the low water season when there are less, repellant is still a smart precautionary measure to take.
+Even in the low water season when there are less, repellant is still a smart precautionary measure to take during your Amazon tours.

 Plan your trip with flexibility